 Step 1: Set Your Budget

-As you review your budget, you should consider:
+As you review your finances, it’s important that you consider:

 Step 2: Decide on Your Down Payment

-As you finish the budgeting aspect, double-check your proposed down payment and start saving if necessary.
+As you finish reviewing the financial and budgeting implications, be sure to double-check your proposed down payment and begin saving if necessary.

 If you don’t already have an adequate down payment, you might be able to save a larger payment relatively quickly.
-Since you can potentially borrow 10 times what you put down, even a moderate increase in down payment can net you access to a substantially larger loan.
+Since you can potentially borrow ten times what you put down, even a moderate increase in down payment can net you access to a substantially larger loan.
 Should you save even another $2,000, you could possibly borrow an additional $20,000.
-A little can mean a lot.

 Because of the minimum down payment requirements, how much you can pay upfront will determine the maximum price of an RV that you can afford.